Navid200/xDrip/docs/Nightscout/NS_Install.md

 You will be asked to provide an email address in this stage.
 Please see [this page](./GC_WhyEmail.md) if you are wondering why.
 You will need 10-15 minutes to complete this.

-To complete the installation, go to the Google Cloud setup submenu and select item 2 on the menu "Install Nightscout Phase 2" and enter.
+Go to the Google Cloud setup submenu, select item 2 "Install Nightscout Phase 2", and enter.

 You will be asked to choose API_SECRET.
 You will need your API_SECRET to access Nightscout.
 [This](./HowToMenu.md) explains how to use the menus without a mouse.